SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 # Bump versions

-When a release is published on the AppStore, the version number (`X.Y.Z`) needs to be bumped for the next release.
+When a release is published on the App Store, the version number (`X.Y.Z`) needs to be bumped for the next release.

 ℹ️ The script is scheduled to run on CI automatically.